Online Business Administration Degrees

 Why does accreditation matter for business programs?

-Accreditation helps confirm that a program meets established academic standards.
-Business-specific accreditation from AACSB, ACBSP, or IACBE evaluates curriculum design, faculty qualifications, and academic oversight.
+Accreditation confirms that a program meets established academic standards and is required for federal financial aid and most credit transfer.
+Beyond institutional accreditation, business-specific accreditation from AACSB, ACBSP, or IACBE evaluates curriculum design, faculty qualifications, and academic oversight.
+Learn more on the accreditation guide.

 What jobs can you get with a business administration degree?